 Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online), CBD*

-Successful completion of at least one second year literature or gender and sexuality unit
+Successful completion of at least one second year English - Literature or Gender and Sexuality Studies unit

 |Scheduled learning activities - campus||